craftcms/docs/docs/commerce/3.x/orders.md

 # Orders

 When a cart is completed, it becomes an order.
-You can view orders in the Commerce → Orders section of the Control Panel.
+You can view orders in the Commerce → Orders section of the control panel.

 Orders are an [Element Type](https://docs.craftcms.com/v3/extend/element-types.html) and can have custom field associated with them.